 Basic backgrounds, such as solid colors or patterns, can serve as a strong foundation for your site’s content.
 For those who want a more expressive backdrop, choose from these impressive options:

 You can use high-resolution graphics or photos to strengthen your site’s visual story.
 But you don’t have to limit your background to just one image—for example, you can add strips to break up the content or include multiple images.
-An image background can become even more interesting with other easy-to-apply modern effects like image layers and filters.
+An image background can become even more interesting with other easy-to-apply modern hover effects, image layers and filters.

 Tip: When paired with Wix’s 13 scroll effects, you can combine your imagery with an even more engaging quality like parallax scrolling, a technique which slows down your website background’s pace, resulting in a 3D effect as visitors scroll your site.
 Or try freeze scrolling to hold your background image in place as visitors work their way through your site’s content.